Alumni News

 Life in Liturgy: Spiritual Traditions of the Christian East

+Getting to grips with Orthodox Spirituality.
 This course is an excellent introduction to some of the essential aspects of Orthodox spirituality, focusing particularly on its liturgical life and its social nature.
 This course demonstrates the holistic and integrated nature of Orthodox spirituality.
 Encountering key themes such as Orthodox Trinitarian theology, theosis, the importance of the liturgical, Eucharistic, and sacramental life in the Orthodox Church.
-You will examine Orthodox monasticism, prayer, liturgy, mysticism, pastoral theology, and theosis as the ultimate goal of Orthodox spirituality.
+Students will examine Orthodox monasticism, prayer, liturgy, mysticism, pastoral theology, and theosis as the ultimate goal of Orthodox spirituality.

 • Dates: Tuesdays starting 6 May and finishing 8 July 2025